-Solomon is one of the senior trackers in this industry.
+Solomon is one of the best senior trackers and assistent guide in this industry.
 Originally from our area but having worked in the Delta for many years, he decided to return to his roots.
-With him and Longwy on one of our game drives or bush walks you can be sure nothing will be missed.
+With him and Moses on one of our game drives or bush walks you can be sure nothing will be missed.
 His eyes are still the best from all of us and he makes an exceptional G&T.

 KB Mosena, Assistant Guide